franfreezy/stm32Projects/README.md

-THis repo is an asset directory for stm 32 projects
+This repo is an asset directory for stm 32 projects